formlio/openlake/docs/index.rst

 Openlake Documentation
 ======================

-Openlake is an auxiliary feed of the public datasets described using the :doc:`Openschema catalog <openschema:index>` and implementing the :doc:`ForML Feed API
+Openlake is a provider of public datasets listed in the :doc:`Openschema catalog <openschema:index>` implementing the :doc:`ForML Feed API
 <forml:feed>`.

 Resources